MaartenGr/BERTopic/docs/getting_started/best_practices/best_practices.md

 If we were to run `topic_model.get_topic_info()` it will now include the column `CustomName`.
 That is the custom label that we just created for each topic.

 ## **Topic-Document Distribution**
-If using `calculate_probabilities=True` is not possible, than you can [approximate the topic-document distributions](https://maartengr.github.io/BERTopic/getting_started/distribution/distribution.html) using `.approximate_distribution`.
+If using `calculate_probabilities=True` is not possible, then you can [approximate the topic-document distributions](https://maartengr.github.io/BERTopic/getting_started/distribution/distribution.html) using `.approximate_distribution`.
 It is a fast and flexible method for creating different topic-document distributions.

 ```python
 # `topic_distr` contains the distribution of topics in each document